How to Use the 'crystal' Command (with Examples)

 Explanation:

-• crystal: The command to execute the Crystal compiler.
+• crystal: Starts the Crystal interface.

-Use case 3: Read Crystal source code from the command line or stdin, and execute it
+Use case 3: Read Crystal source code from the command-line or stdin, and execute it

 Code: